Davide Suverato

 Mis-allocation Within Firms: Internal Finance and International Trade, 2020, CEPR Working paper No. DP14478

-(joint work with Sebastian Doerr, Dalia Marin and Thierry Verdier) Quotation (bibtex)
+(joint work with Sebastian Doerr, Dalia Marin and Thierry Verdier) Citation (bibtex)

 Abstract.
 We develop a novel theory of mis-allocation within firms (rather than between firms) due to managers' empire building.
 We introduce an internal capital market into a two-factor model of multi-segment firms.
 We show that more open markets impose discipline on competition for capital within firms, which explains why exporters exhibit a lower conglomerate discount than non-exporters (a fact that we establish).
 Testing our model with data on US companies, we establish that import competition reduces mis-allocation within firms.
 A one standard deviation increase in Chinese imports lowers the conglomerate discount by 32% and over-reporting of costs by up to 15%.